ApprenticeAI/frapy/docs/topics/settings.rst

 The class to be used to resolve DNS names.
 The default ``frapy.resolver.CachingThreadedResolver`` supports specifying a timeout for DNS requests via the :setting:`DNS_TIMEOUT` setting, but works only with IPv4 addresses.
-Scrapy provides an alternative resolver, ``frapy.resolver.CachingHostnameResolver``, which supports IPv4/IPv6 addresses but does not take the :setting:`DNS_TIMEOUT` setting into account.
+Frapy provides an alternative resolver, ``frapy.resolver.CachingHostnameResolver``, which supports IPv4/IPv6 addresses but does not take the :setting:`DNS_TIMEOUT` setting into account.